 1. Define your audience

-This will also help in understanding where your target audience mostly consume their news, go for insights, advice and entertainment.
-Once you know where your audience spends its time, you are able to target those publications, social networks or blogs in your media outreach.
+This will also help in understanding where your target audience consumes their news, and where they turn for insights, advice and entertainment.
+Once you know where your audience spends their time, you are able to target those publications, social networks or blogs in your media outreach.

 2. Build media lists

 Familiarize yourself with the different types of media outlets that your target audience mostly uses, before researching about the best media outlet.
 Here are some of the questions you should ask yourself;

 - Do they allow posts on your topic of interest?

 - Do their posts receive a lot of engagement?

 - Do they cover only specific types of content?